Markov Chain Aggregation for Simple Agent-Based Models on Symmetric Networks: The Voter Model: Markovian Aggregation

-For this refinement, we can make use of a theorem in Markov chain theory that gives necessary and sufficient conditions for partitioning the state space of Markov chains in such a way that the micro process projected onto that partition is still a Markov chain.
-This so--called lumpability theorem is presented in \cite{Kemeny1976} Thm.
+The main question addressed by this paper concerns the conditions under which an aggregation of micro states leads to a Markov chain at the resulting macro level.
+More precisely, we make use of a theorem in Markov chain theory that gives necessary and sufficient conditions for partitioning the state space of Markov chains in such a way that the micro process projected onto that partition is still a Markov chain, \cite{Kemeny1976} Thm.
 6.3.2.
-Let $\phat_{xY} $ denote the conjoint probability for $x \in \BSigma$ to go to elements $y \in Y$ where $Y \subseteq \BSigma$ is a subset of the configuration space.
-The lumpability theorem states that a Markov chain $(\Phat,\BSigma)$ is \emph{lumpable} with respect to a partition $\X = (X_1,\ldots,X_P)$ if for every two subsets $X_k$ and $X_l$ the sum $\hat{p}_{xX_l} = \sum\limits_{y \in X_l}^{} \hat{p}_{xy}$ is equal for all $x \in X_k$.
-Moreover, these common values form the transition probabilities $P(X_k \rightarrow X_l)$ for a new Markov chain $(P,\X)$.
-For further convenience we define: \begin{definition} Two configurations $x$ and $x'$ are macroscopically equivalent if they belong to the same subset $X_k$. \end{definition}
+Let $\phat_{x Y} = \sum\limits_{y \in Y}^{} \hat{P}(x,y)$ denote the conjoint probability for $x \in \BSigma$ to go to the set of elements $y \in Y$ where $Y \subseteq \BSigma$ is a subset of the configuration space.
+According to \cite{Kemeny1976}, Thm.
+6.3.2, the micro chain $(\BSigma,\Phat)$ is \emph{lumpable} with respect to a partition $\X = (X_1,\ldots,X_r)$, iff, for every pair of sets $X_i$ and $X_j$, the probability $\phat_{x X_j}$ is the same for every $x \in X_i$, and these common values form the transition matrix for the lumped chain.
+In general it may happen that, for a given Markov chain, some projections are Markov and others not.

-Because the transition probabilities (\ref{eq:PhatVM}) of the micro process depend on the adjacency relations in the agent graph $G$, the structure of $G$ plays a decisive role in the construction of lumpable partitions of the configuration space $\BSigma$.
-In fact, as will be shown in the sequel, the symmetries of $G$ dictate an appropriate partitioning.
-Let us consider again the example of three agents now connected as shown in Fig. \ref{fig:AutomorphismsN3.Configurations} ($a_{23}=a_{32}=0$).
-This graph has a reflection symmetry such that the nodes 2 and 3 can be permuted without affecting the connectivity structure.
-This symmetry imposes a symmetry in the hypecubic graph associated to the micro process such that the configurations "f" and "g" with $b = 1$ and respectively "b" and "c" with $b=2$ can be permuted without affecting the transition probabilities.
-This motivates the notions of \emph{macroscopic equivalence} because the macro evolution of the model $(P,\X)$ is the same for these configurations and we can lump them into a single macro state.

-More formally: the symmetries in $G$ are captured by its automorphism group, denoted here as $Aut(G)$ or simply $\G$ (see e.g., \cite{Harary1973, Hahn1997}).
-The group $\G$ is defined as the set of all isomorph mappings of a graph onto itself.
-In other words, $\G$ is the set of all permutations $\sigma$ on the set of nodes (here the set of agents $\N$) such that every two nodes/agents linked by $a_{ij}$ in $G$ are linked by the same value in the image $\sigma G$ of $G$, that is: $a_{ij} = a_{\sigma i \sigma j} : \forall (i,j)$.
-It is well--known (cf. \cite{Harary1973}:38) that the automorphism group $\G$ acting on the set of agents $\N = \{1,2,\ldots,N\}$ induces an equivalence relation on $\N$ such that two labeled graphs $G_1, G_2$ are called \emph{$\G$--equivalent} if and only if there is a $\sigma \in \G$ such that $G_1 = \sigma G_2$.
-The equivalence classes with respect to $\G$ are usually called \emph{$\G$--orbits} and the equivalence class that contains the labeled graph $G_1$ is defined by $\G \circ G_1 := \{\sigma G_1: \sigma \in \G\}$.